 - Authorized Users: The individual employees or agents designated by an Account Administrator to be authorized to use the Viewpost Services on your behalf are “Authorized Users.”
 Authorized Users bind you in all actions they take using the Viewpost Services.
 The specific account permissions granted to each Authorized User, including the authority to make Payments on your behalf and affix the Authorized Signature selected by an Account Administrator to Payment instruments, are established by the Account Administrator(s).

 - Designated Bank Account(s): An account designated by you for making and, as applicable, receiving Payments using the Viewpost Services is a “Designated Bank Account.”
-Unless agreed to in writing by Viewpost, each Designated Bank Account must be maintained in the United States at a federally insured depository institution, such as a bank, a savings association, or a credit union (“Designated Bank”).
+Unless agreed to in writing by Viewpost, each Designated Bank Account must be a checking account maintained in the United States at a federally insured depository institution, such as a bank, a savings association, or a credit union (“Designated Bank”).
 You may provide more than one Designated Bank Account and may use a different Designated Bank Account for making Payments, depositing Payments, and/or paying Viewpost fees.
 At a minimum, you must provide the routing number and account number for each Designated Bank Account, as well as the name of an authorized signatory on the account.
 To permit the efficient operation of the Viewpost Services, you must ensure that there are no blocks, filters, or other account restrictions on any Designated Bank Account that would prevent Payments from being made to or from your account as contemplated by this Agreement.
 You must advise us of any “positive pay” features applicable, now or in the future, to any Designated Bank Account and assist us with complying with such features.
 Viewpost will use its best efforts to implement the Viewpost Services with respect to a Designated Bank Account, but Viewpost in its sole discretion may suspend or disqualify a Designated Bank Account.
 Viewpost may use, and you authorize the use of, micro deposits and withdrawals, or other confirmation methods, including utilizing the services of third parties, to confirm and verify the accuracy of the account information you provided.